 Most people have barely scratched the surface when it comes to trying the wide variety of nuts available: almonds, pistachios, hazelnuts, pine nuts, pecans, cashews, and Macadamia nuts are all delicious.
 And a couple others—walnuts and Brazil nuts—deserve special mention for nutritional reasons.
 Walnuts are one of the few rich plant-based sources of Omega 3s.
 And Brazil nuts are one of very few foods that contain significant amounts of selenium, an essential trace mineral.

 And of course there are also peanuts, which aren’t actually a nut at all but a legume.
 Happily, as it turns out, peanuts appear to have the very same health benefits as actual tree nuts.
 What’s more, peanuts are generally less than half the price of even the cheapest nut varieties.
-Just keep in mind that if you buy peanuts, organic is the way to go since conventionally-grown peanuts are often planted in rotation on the very same pesticide-drenched soil used to grow cotton.
+When buying peanuts, choose organic.
+Farmers often grow conventionally-grown peanuts in rotation with cotton—a crop commonly doused with pesticides.

 Roasted nuts go rancid more quickly than do raw nuts, so they should always be stored in the refrigerator.
-In this respect, roasted nuts are like coffee—just like serious coffee drinkers strive to only drink coffee that’s been roasted in the past week or two, the flavors of roasted nuts rapidly diminish over time.
+In this respect, roasted nuts are like coffee—just like serious coffee drinkers strive to only drink freshly-roasted coffee, the flavors of roasted nuts rapidly diminish over time.
 With that in mind you may decide to avoid roasted nuts sold by your natural foods store as they are invariably weeks or months old by the time of purchase.

 Fortunately it’s easy to buy raw nuts and roast them at home.
 Almonds are a great nut to start with.
 Using a wok and a tiny amount of oil, cook a cup-full of almonds over medium heat, stirring constantly.
 After five or ten minutes remove one almond and cut it in half.
 If the white interior has begun to tan they’re about ready.
 If you like, pour a tablespoon of tamari or maple syrup over the almonds and keep stirring for a couple more minutes as the liquid evaporates.
 Next just pour your almonds onto a plate and when they’ve cooled transfer them to a mason jar.
 Seal the lid and refrigerate.